 - Physical Layer: Frames are converted into bits and transmitted physically.

-As you can see illustrated above, TCP/IP and WWW software protocols are a small part of what is required for a collaborative transmission to perform from one person to another, or across the globe, in what became in name synonymous and colloquially called the “internet” and “web”.
-Clearly, a portion of software protocols running on a website server or displayed in a desktop browser application do not physically constitute the internet nor web.
+Clearly, a minority portion of the software protocols running across a physical network and displayed in a desktop browser application do not independently nor physically constitute the internet or web.
 Furthermore, the actual realization of the internet as a functioning global network is a totally separate endeavor, costing billions of dollars in capital investment and requiring many different and entirely distinct areas of physical network, software contributions, infrastructure specialization, and vast amounts of expert human collateral.

-Consequently, and despite their conceptual importance, the internet and web, when described as a physical medium, had not experienced the investment to attain status as a worldwide internetworked platform prior to our company’s start-up.
 The following diagram charts the proliferation of websites from 1991 to 2019.
-The graph clearly shows that the internet got it’s “legs” after we started the private investment to globalize worldwide internetworking in 1996 and subsequently went public on the NASDAQ in 1999 raising additional capital to increase footprint, capacity, and redundancy.
+The graph clearly shows that the internet got it’s legs after we started the private investment to globalize worldwide internetworking in 1996 and subsequently went public on the NASDAQ in 1999 raising additional capital to increase footprint, capacity, and redundancy.

 The cause and effect are all quite simple: we enabled the globalization of internet connectivity and sharing around the world, and people and businesses alike rushed to use it.
 Clearly, the then pent-up demand was preexisting, as evidenced by the statistics.
 Subsequently, the exponential growth of the global participation of internet technologies and infrastructure validated our business plan and our role in the leadership as the first to market of physical worldwide network installations, which led to the realization of internet globalization and eCommerce.